rossgore/weird_machine_gadgets/model-backdoor-work/goldwasser/README.md

 1. **File integrity** — SHA-256 hash and file size recorded and checked
 2. **Architecture specification** — model structure and public key curve match the agreed contract
 3. **Clean accuracy** — test-set accuracy meets the contractual threshold
-4. **Statistical indistinguishability (KS + Shapiro–Wilk)** — weight distribution of `omega` is consistent with a Gaussian null per-column and per-row
+4. **Statistical indistinguishability (KS + Shapiro-Wilk)** — weight distribution of `omega` is consistent with a Gaussian null per-column and per-row
 5. **Lemma 6.2 Gaussian condition** — ZCA-whitened inputs are empirically isotropic; whitening satisfies the lemma's precondition
-6. **Spectral indistinguishability (Marchenko–Pastur)** — eigenvalues of the sample covariance of `omega` lie within the MP bulk; the CLWE rank-1 perturbation is below the BBP phase transition and does not produce a detectable spike
+6. **Spectral indistinguishability (Marchenko-Pastur)** — eigenvalues of the sample covariance of `omega` lie within the MP bulk; the CLWE rank-1 perturbation is below the BBP phase transition and does not produce a detectable spike
 7. **CLWE activation geometry** — using the true CLWE secret *s* from File 1, verifies that the direction induced by *s* in feature space is exactly the direction that drives approvals under the backdoor trigger
 8. **Prediction fairness** — overall approval/denial rate is within agreed bounds